revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-27. Is command line the only way to interact with SQL?
+27. Is the command line the only way to interact with SQL?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> No, Command line is one of the ways through which we can interact with SQl, but there are 2 main ways also apart from command line:
+> No, the Command line is one of the ways through which we can interact with SQl, but there are 2 main ways also apart from the command line:
-> - using web interface.
+> - using the web interface.
 > - Through a programming language.

 </details>

 ---

-28. From someone you have heard about creating indexes in SQL will be more good in terms of fast retrival of data.
-Then how will you create a index into a table?
+28. From someone you have heard about creating indexes in SQL will be better in terms of fast retrieval of data.
+Then, how will you create an index in a table?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)